ldtteam/MinecoloniesWiki/source/buildings/flowershop.md

 The Flower Shop is where your Florist will grow flowers for your Colony, if given Compost and an axe.

-**Hint:** The higher the level of the Hut, the more daily output the florist can handle.
+**Hint:** The higher the level of the Flower Shop, the more daily output the florist can handle.
 So:

 | Building Level | Number of Plants |
 | ----- | ----- |